 Musk claimed his tweet (now deleted), was a ‘joke’.
-But the truth is that President Evo Morales was removed from his office in November 2019 in a coup.
+But the truth is that President Evo Morales lost his office in November 2019 due to a coup.
 Many said this was because he wanted to keep Bolivia’s lithium supply for the people of that nation.

 Musk, however, has long wanted cheap access to the large lithium deposits in Bolivia since it’s the key ingredient for Tesla’s batteries.
 Earlier this year, Musk revealed that he wanted to build a Tesla factory in Brazil, which would get its lithium from Bolivia.
 It seems that lithium is the ‘new oil’ – poor countries that are rich in it have their democracies and stability threatened by it.

 In addition to the environmental and social horrors caused by the production of electric cars, these vehicles are economically unsustainable.
 They are incredibly expensive to buy and only a small segment of the population can afford them.
 Average prices are currently around double that of a gas vehicle.
 No wonder car leasing is the most popular option for those who are interested in electric vehicles.